 Janet B. Rodgers, Dialects

-Janet Rodgers has dialect coached well over 120 theatre and film productions (most recently Cadence Theatre’s productions of Sight Unseen, A Lie of the Mind andAMC’s Turn) in the Richmond area.
+Janet Rodgers has dialect coached well over 130 theatre and film productions (most recently Cadence Theatre’s productions of Rabbit Hole, Violet, Equus, Sight Unseen, A Lie of the Mind andAMC’s Turn) in the Richmond area.
+Recently she was the dialect coach for the PBS series Mercy Street.
 She is Professor Emerita of Theatre at Virginia Commonwealth University where taught for 25 years, was Head of Performance for seven years and created the first MFA with emphasis in Voice and Speech Pedagogy in the USA.
 Prior to coming to VCU, she taught at the Boston Conservatory of Music and was principal actress with The Boston Shakespeare Company and Boston’s Lyric Stage as well as performing Off Broadway at La Mama Theatre.
 A Fulbright Scholar to Romania, she directed American and Romanian students in a production of Caryl Churchill’s play, Mad Forest, which was performed at the Sibiu International Theatre Festival in 2004.
 Recently she was recognized as ‘Distinguished Member’ for her many years of leadership in the international Voice and Speech Trainers Association (VASTA) and in 2009 received the ‘Distinguished Teaching Award’ from VCU’s School of the Arts.
 Ms. Rodgers holds a BA in Theatre Arts and Speech from Mount Holyoke College and an MFA in Theatre Arts from Brandeis University.
 Additional training include one year at the American Center for the Performing Arts in Boston, Shakespeare training with Jeremy Geidt at Harvard University and a Directing Internship at Harvard’s American Repertory Theatre under the tutelage of David Wheeler.
 Teacher, Author, Actress and Director, Ms. Rodgers’ career has always been devoted to the highest principles of the art of theatre and helping actors achieve their best performances.